davidgiga1993/pollect/README.md

 ## Google Play Developer Console `Gdc`

 Provides app statistics from the google play developer console.
-Requires the `google-cloud-storage` package.

 **Important** each fetch will call the google cloud storage api to check for updates so make sure to call is less frequent (every 30min or so).